influxdata/docs-v2/content/flux/v0.x/join-data/inner.md

     One stream of table represents the left side of the join.
     The other stream of table represents the right side of the join.
-    Ensure both streams of data meet the [criteria required to join](#prepare-your-data).

 3. Use `join.inner()` to join the two streams together.
     Provide the following parameters: